-The theme of travel will also be about where we plan to go in our life, both physical places and personal goals.
-Travel is an opportunity to make plans, to get out of our comfort zone, to visit new places and meet new people.
+The theme of travel will also be about where we plan to go in our lives, both physical places and personal goals.
+Travel is an opportunity to make plans, get out of our comfort zone, visit fresh places, and meet new people.

-The poet Nikki Giovanni once said that travel and good food are two experiences that can never be taken away from you.
+The poet Nikki Giovanni once said that travel and good food are two experiences you will never lose.
 Those experiences will stay with you forever.

 How to Participate

-As with other NaJoWriMo challenges, there’s three ways you can participate:
+As with other NaJoWriMo challenges, there are three ways you can take part:

 - Write in your journal about anything you want for 30 days straight.